enghausen/0x08-exercises/README.md

 Enter next value:
 ```

-_**Hint** Don't bother thinking about non-integer inputs, we'll assume we have nice users who will always input integers!_
+_**Hint** Don't worry about non-integer inputs—we'll assume our users are nice and will always enter integers!_